boazbk/tcs/lec_03_computation.md

 ## Physical implementations of computing devices (digression) {#physicalimplementationsec }

-_Computation_ is an abstract notion, that is distinct from its physical _implementations_.
+_Computation_ is an abstract notion that is distinct from its physical _implementations_.
 While most modern computing devices are obtained by mapping logical gates to semi-conductor based transistors, over history people have computed using a huge variety of mechanisms,  including mechanical systems, gas and liquid (known as _fluidics_), biological and chemical processes, and even living creatures (e.g., see [crabfig](){.ref} or  [this video](https://www.youtube.com/watch?v=czk4xgdhdY4) for how crabs or slime mold can be used to do computations).